 The chapter outlines the history and characteristics of critical geography and critical education, bringing each alive by considering the work of one critical geographer and two critical educators.
 It then considers how the neoliberal reform of schooling has marginalized critical education before suggesting how critical theories of education, developed by the followers of Marx and Foucault, shed light on spatial divisions of schooling, the focus of the associated curriculum unit.

 This unit examines issues of secondary school provision, parental choice and social justice in one local authority area.
 The data presented is for Bedford Borough but is it hoped that teachers will research and use data for their own local area using the Bedford data as a guide.
 (SDG 4 Quality Education)

 ChapterThree School Students and the Geography of Happiness

 This chapter focuses on the students in geography classrooms, their happiness, concerns, politics, and identities, together with the need for realistic curriculum responses.
 After reporting the results of recent surveys of teenagers’, young adults’ and teachers’ concerns, unhappiness and engagement with politics, it looks for explanations by reference to the concept of alienation and the ways in which many students and teachers find schooling an alienating experience leading to disaffection, misbehaviour, exclusions, and high teacher turnover.
 Contemporary critical theories focussing on alienation are then outlined.
-These suggest that the speeding up of social life leads many to experience the world as indifferent or repulsive to their true needs, and that the solution lies in changed forms of development that allow the self and the world to resonate with one another.
+These suggest that the speeding up of social life leads many to experience the world as indifferent to their true needs, and that the solution lies in changed forms of development that allow the self and the world to resonate with one another.